-5-2 Theory of Operation: User Supplied Files and CDFs 5-7 Tables 1-1 Processor-Specific Network Boot Commands 1-6 1-2 FDDI Boot Devices by Bus Type 1-7 2-1 Backup Files Created by WLS Installations 2-18 4-1 Recommended Partition Table 4-2 5-1 Invocation Points of Configuration Description Files 5-3 5-2 Invocation Points of User-Supplied Files 5-3 5-3 Typical Uses of User-Defined Files 5-4 5-4 Acceptable Locations of User-Supplied Files and CDFs 5-17 6-1 Search Order for the install.cdf File 6-2 6-2 Items in the install.cdf File 6-4 6-3 Acceptable Differences in Disks Between a Model System and a Target System 6-10 6-4 Graphics Adapters on a Model System and a Target System .
-6-11 6-5 Font Sizes on a Model System and a Target System 6-12 6-6 Keyboard Types on a Model System and a Target System 6-13 6-7 Acceptable Locations of the install.cdf File 6-19 7-1 Search Order for the config.cdf File 7-2 7-2 Host-Specific Attributes in the config.cdf File 7-9 7-3 Values for the CDFMODE Attribute 7-11 7-4 Acceptable Locations of the config.cdf File 7-15 A-1 Attribute Definitions in the Initial Subset Load (Inst_islinfo) Item A-2 A-2 Attribute Definitions in the File System (Inst_filesystem) Item A-5 A-3 Attribute Definitions in the Disklabel (Inst_disklabel) Item A-8 A-4 Attribute Definitions in the LSM Global (Inst_lsm_global) Item A-9 A-5 Attribute Definitions in the LSM Disks (Inst_lsm_disks) Item A-9 A6 Attribute Definitions in the Software Subsets Load (Inst_subsets) Item A-10 A-7 Attribute Definitions in the Installation Configuration (Inst_cinstall) Item A-11
+1-1 Processor-Specific Network Boot Commands 1-6 1-2 FDDI Boot Devices by Bus Type 1-7 2-1 Backup Files Created by WLS Installations 2-16 5-1 Invocation Points of Configuration Description Files 5-3 5-2 Invocation Points of User-Supplied Files 5-3 5-3 Typical Uses of User-Supplied Files 5-4 5-4 Acceptable Locations of User-Supplied Files and CDFs 5-17 6-1 Search Order for the install.cdf File 6-2 6-2 Items in the install.cdf File 6-4 6-3 Acceptable Differences in Disks Between a Model System and a Target System 6-9 6-4 Graphics Adapters on a Model System and a Target System 6-10 6-5 Font Sizes on a Model System and a Target System 6-12 6-6 Keyboard Types on a Model System and a Target System 6-12 6-7 Acceptable Locations of the install.cdf File 6-19 7-1 Search Order for the config.cdf File 7-2 7-2 Host-Specific Attributes in the config.cdf File 7-8 7-3 Values for the CDFMODE Attribute 7-10 7-4 Acceptable Locations of the config.cdf File 7-15 A-1 Attribute Definitions in the Initial Subset Load (Inst_islinfo) Item A-2 A-2 Attribute Definitions in the File System (Inst_filesystem) Item A-5 A-3 Attribute Definitions in the Disklabel (Inst_disklabel) Item A-7 A-4 Attribute Definitions in the LSM Global (Inst_lsm_global) Item A-9 A-5 Attribute Definitions in the LSM Disks (Inst_lsm_disks) Item A-9 A-6 Attribute Definitions in the Software Subsets Load (Inst_subsets) Item A-10 A-7 Attribute Definitions in the Installation Configuration (Inst. cinetall) Itom Λ_11

-About This Guide
+About This Manual

-This book describes advanced installation procedures for the Compaq Tru64TM UNIX® (formerly DIGITAL UNIX) operating system.
-Topics include starting a Full or Update Installation from a RIS server, Installation Cloning, Configuration Cloning, disk space planning, and installing Worldwide Language Support (WLS).
+This book describes advanced installation procedures for the Tru64 UNIX operating system.
+Topics include starting a Full or Update Installation from a RIS server, Installation Cloning, Configuration Cloning, disk space planning, and installing Worldwide Language Support (WLS) after a Full Installation.